 What is a Bladder Infection?

-A bladder infection is also known as cystitis, and is commonly referred to as a urinary tract infection (UTI).
-When bacteria enters the urinary tract via the urethra, sometimes it moves up into the bladder, where it can multiply and cause an infection.
+A bladder infection is commonly referred to as a urinary tract infection (UTI).
+When bacteria enter the urinary tract via the urethra, it can move up into the bladder and multiply, causing a bacterial infection.

-There are two main types of urinary tract infections: lower tract and upper tract infections.
-An infection found in the lower tract involves the urethra and/or the bladder.
-Infection of the urethra (tube that carries urine from the bladder to the outside) is called urethritis, while infection of the bladder is called cystitis.
+There are two main types of urinary tract infections: lower tract and upper tract.
+The lower tract involves the urethra and/or the bladder.
+When the urethra is infected, it is called urethritis.
+When the bladder is infected, it is called cystitis.

-Upper tract infections involve the kidneys and can be caused either by bacteria entering the kidneys from the bloodstream or by bacteria ascending up from the bladder via the ureters to the kidneys.
-An infection of the kidneys is known as pyelonephritis, and this is a serious medical condition.
+Upper tract infections involve the kidneys.
+Bacteria may enter the kidneys from the bloodstream or by bacteria ascending via the ureters to the kidneys.
+A kidney infection is known as pyelonephritis, a serious medical condition.